Facility + Specifier Guide

 Typical causes:

-Failure symptoms: delayed activation, continuous flow, or no detection at all.
+Signs of failure include delayed activation, constant flow, or no detection at all.

 Solenoid Valve Wear